Primalbase Token Reaches Market Capitalization of $944,529.83 (PBT)

-Primalbase Token (PBT) traded flat against the US dollar during the 24 hour period ending at 22:00 PM ET on July 12th.
-Primalbase Token has a total market capitalization of $944,529.83 and $396.00 worth of Primalbase Token was traded on exchanges in the last day.
-During the last week, Primalbase Token has traded flat against the US dollar.
-One Primalbase Token coin can now be purchased for approximately $755.62 or 0.01197075 BTC on exchanges.
+Primalbase Token (PBT) traded flat against the dollar during the 24 hour period ending at 18:00 PM E.T. on July 17th.
+Primalbase Token has a market capitalization of $944,529.83 and $396.00 worth of Primalbase Token was traded on exchanges in the last 24 hours.
+Over the last seven days, Primalbase Token has traded flat against the dollar.
+One Primalbase Token coin can now be purchased for about $755.62 or 0.01197075 BTC on major exchanges.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.